Robot Control

 print(f" Joint: {[round(math.degrees(j), 1) for j in new_joint_coord]} degrees")

-During motion control, you might want to adjust certain robot parameters such as speed limits or acceleration profiles.
-The following example demonstrates how to set these parameters by opening and closing the robot’s gripper:
+During motion control, you might want to set parameters at a specific point in a program.
+The following example demonstrates addSet by opening and closing the robot’s gripper between moves:

 robot.stop()